-Hi, my name is Kathy Forsyth and I have been dealing with disability from chronic illnesses for almost 4 years.
+Hi, my name is Kathy Forsyth and I’ve been dealing with disability from chronic illnesses for more than 4 years.
 I pushed myself hard for too many years and my health suffered as a result.
 I have asthma, chronic bronchitis, arthritis, GERD, sleep apnea, fibromyalgia, an immune deficiency, and depression.
-I started this blog last March to give some purpose to my days.
+I started this blog to give some purpose to my days.
 I felt like I was just wandering aimlessly.
 My old dreams were gone and I didn’t have any new ones to replace them.

 I’m a single mom of six children ages 29 to 17.
 I had to quit my job as a registered nurse due to severe asthma and frequent respiratory infections.
 I love to read, craft, color, and teach.
 I’m learning more about writing and blogging everyday.